Weekly Review: Municipal Bond CEFs

 Source: CEFConnect.com

-The above sample shows the funds with the highest return on net asset value for the last 5 years.
-Our undisputed leader is EV Municipal Income (EVN).
-Additionally, it deserves our attention based on its attractive Discount of 10.30%.
-Based on the return and from a statistical point of view, Nuveen Muni High Inc Opp (NMZ) also caught my eye with its Z-score of -2.70 points.
+The above sample shows the funds with the highest return on net asset value for the last five years.
+The leader here, once again, is EV Municipal Income (EVN), even though its return has been shrinking on a weekly basis.
+From the ranking above I consider Nuveen Muni High Inc Opp (NMZ) as possible "Long" position based on its combination of a NAV return and from a statistical point of view.

 Source: CEFConnect.com, Nuveen Muni High Inc Opp